 Correctional facilities and programs are subject to the provisions of the EO Act and the DD Act relating to the provision of services.
 Also, the Corrections Act 1986 (Vic) (s 47(1)) states the rights of prisoners:

 g If intellectually disabled or mentally ill, the right to have reasonable access within the prison or, with the governor’s approval, outside a prison to such special care and treatment as the medical officer considers necessary or desirable in the circumstances.

-For more information about the rights of prisoners, see Imprisonment and prisoner rights.
+For more information, see Imprisonment, supervision and prisoner rights.

 People with a disability may have the right to a disability support pension if their “impairment” is permanent and is measured at 20 points or more under the impairment tables set out in the Social Security Act 1991 (Cth) (“SS Act”) (ss 7, 94, 95).

 People who have a temporary impairment or sickness may be eligible for sickness allowance under the SS Act (ss 7, 666).